jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 find
 police,
 whose
-in the press,
-but never with such accuracy that parents feel completely relieved of doubt until they actually see their child again.
-What of the run- aways?
+in the press, but never with such accuracy that parents feel completely relieved of doubt until they actually see their child again.
+What of the runaways?

 Publication of their handprints would lead to immediate Handprint records would certainly speed the hunt for children and quickly dispose of those false leads which kidnaped identification. mark every widely publicized case.

 Many institutions have come to realize the value of finger and handprints.

 Maternity hospitals, finding that the tiny ridges on a baby's fingertips are too minute to make clear impressions, take prints of the foot.

-Footprints, however, do change more or less dur- ing the course of a lifetime.
+Footprints, however, do change more or less during the course of a lifetime.
 Because of this, Dr.  Gilbert Palmer Pond has evolved a means which provides identification for life, using prints of an infant's palm.
-The ridging on the eminences of the palm usually coarser than that on baby's fingertips, and such hospital impressions supply a means of identification which can be used for is a lifetime.
+The ridging on the eminences of the palm usually coarser than that on baby's fingertips, and such hospital impressions supply a means of identification which can be used for

+is
+a lifetime.
 For absolute certainty, however, supplementing a baby's palm print with impressions of the fingertips taken at school age is